-SYNTAX: VAL(string\expr) MODE: Run, Command
+SYNTAX : VAL(string_expr) MODE: Run, Command

-The VAL() function returns the numeric value of the string\expr.
-The string\expr should be a sequence of characters that can be interpreted as a numeric value.
-The VAL() function will stop reading the string\expr at the first character that is non-numeric.
+The VAL() function returns the numeric value of the string_expr.
+The string_expr should be a sequence of characters that can be interpreted as a numeric value.
+The VAL() function stops reading the string_expr at the first character that is non-numeric.

-The VAL() function will ignore leading SPACE and TAB characters.
-If the first non-white character of the string\expr is non-numeric, the VAL() function will return zero.
+The VAL() function ignores leading SPACE and TAB characters.
+If the first non-white character of the string_expr is non-numeric, the VAL() function returns zero.

+example 0>STRING 257,31

-Example 0>STRING 257,31 0>\$(0)=" 3.14 and more characters" 0>PRINT VAL(\$(0)) 3.14 0>PRINT VAL(STR\$(PI)) 3.1415926
+0>\$(0)=" 3.14 and more characters"

+0>PRINT VAL(\$(0))

+0>PRINT VAL(STR\$(PI))